 Types of Bridgework

-Common types of bridges include:
+Common types of dental bridges can include:

 Dental Bridge vs. Dental Implant

-Dr. Conover will consider several things when recommending a dental bridge over a dental implant.
-First, she’ll assess the health of your surrounding teeth and bone structure.
-You must have a solid foundation for dental implants to be successful.
-Cost is sometimes a factor for patients with missing teeth.
-While dental implants generally do cost more than a dental bridge, they offer better long-term results and generally require less repair and maintenance.
+You must have a solid foundation for successful dental implants.
+Cost is sometimes a factor for patients with lost teeth.
+While dental implants can cost more than a dental bridge, they offer better long-term results and require less repair and maintenance.

 Dental Bridge FAQs